gazebosim/docs/harmonic/ros2_overview.md

 before starting this tutorial.
 A working installation of ROS 2 and Gazebo is required to go further.

+Important: Most of this functionality is only available in ROS 2 Rolling.
+We'll backport it to ROS 2 Jazzy soon.

 ## Composition

 If you inspect the parameters of the launch files mentioned in the next